FilledStacks/firebase-backend/README.md

 **Create**

-Let's say we wanted to make a function that would run when the firestore db had a user record updated.
+Let's say we wanted to make a function that would run when the firestore database has a user record updated.

 - The API would be called `users`
 - The function would be called `onUserCreated`